 In the current age of global mass tourism it's pretty hard to embark on a journey that is really unique anymore - and I'm the first to admit that the pages that chronicle my travels here don't exactly stray from the world's well tred cowpaths either.
 So it's always refreshing to know of someone personally who is going out on a limb and doing something hardcore.
 Enter Fredy, a colleague of mine who left work a few months ago to cycle through the US from Canada to Mexico.
 With that goal recently completed, I expected him to put his feet up, relax and bask in the satisfaction of an arduous ride completed.

-Over nine years ago I created this website as something to amuse myself as I travelled, and, judging by the traffic statistics, that is mostly how it appears to be.
+Over nine years ago I created this website as something to amuse myself as I travelled, and, judging by the traffic statistics, that is mostly how it continues to be.
 But something I never expected was to recently find out that it's also being used in the field of academic research.
 A PhD student at the University of Salento in Lecce, in the far south of Italy, is analysing the language used in some of my Italian travelogues as part of a wider study to improve the translation of tourist information produced in Italy from Italian into English.
 So the next time you read "fair dinkum bellissimo" in your Italian tourist information, well, you know who to blame.

 Things have been even quieter than usual around here over the last few months, and partly that's because there haven't been any exciting travel stories from far away to report on.
 Though, as some philosopher or another has probably long deliberated on, sometimes the shortest journeys can be the most profound.
 It's in this spirit that Katie and I are blessed and overjoyed to have recently welcomed our daughter Lainey into the world, and we're loving all the new discoveries that are coming with being parents.
 The whole travel thing is going to look a bit different from here on in too...